 ReSure Sealant is our bioresorbable hydrogel product for wound closure following cataract surgery.
+This product received marketing approval from the FDA in January 2014.
+We commercially launched ReSure Sealant in February 2014 on a region-by-region basis in the United States through a network of independent distributors.
+In early 2017, we terminated these distributors and hired a contract sales force of four representatives to sell ReSure Sealant.
 A surgeon applies ReSure Sealant as a liquid painted onto the corneal incision.
 Within about 15 seconds, the sealant cross-links and transforms into a smooth, lubricious hydrogel that seals the wound.
 ReSure Sealant dissipates as healing progresses and does not require removal.
 In the pivotal clinical trials that formed the basis for FDA approval, ReSure Sealant provided superior wound closure and a better safety profile than sutured closure.
+However, we believe that the market opportunity for a surgical sealant following cataract surgery may be modest because sutures are used in only approximately 14% of cataract surgeries.
+We do not expect to generate meaningful levels of revenue from the sale of ReSure in 2017.